palantir/policy-bot/README.md

   # "has_valid_signatures_by_keys" is satisfied if the commits in the pull request
   # all have git commit signatures that have been verified by GitHub, and
-  # the authenticated signatures are attributed to a key in the list of key-ids.
+  # the authenticated signatures are attributed to a GPG key with an ID in the list.
   has_valid_signatures_by_keys:
     key_ids: ["3AA5C34371567BD2"]